mcfnord/rml/src/bc.md

 unusually large audience, especially in the juror pool area,
  + Focused on the reputation of a suspect facing potential incarceration,
+ + Likely to heighten public
- + Having a substantial likelihood of heightening public condemnation and materially prejudicing a trial, and
+condemnation and materially prejudicing a trial, and
  + False, and therefore having no law enforcement purpose.

 ## Censure is needed

 Throughout his career as an elected official, Mark Lindquist has violated RPC 3.6 and RPC 3.8.
 His misleading statements about me to the press forced me to waive my jury trial, and threatened my ability to get a fair one.
 That he uses the accused to gain visibility before his electorate based on maligning falsehoods and charging documents rather than verdicts should be of grave concern to all advocates of justice.
-Lindquist's dismissive responses to complaints to your office are of particular concern.
-Justice in Pierce
-County faces clear, serious, documented, and repeated danger as long as Mr. Lindquist is permitted to practice law.
+Lindquist's dismissive responses to complaints to your Association are of particular concern.
+Justice in Pierce County faces clear, serious, documented, repeated danger as long as Mr. Lindquist is permitted to practice law.

 ## References